Overview and Description

-These interventions have shown some efficacy in select patients, but for most their long-term benefit has not been established.7
+New innovations and interventions have shown some efficacy in select patients, but for most of these procedures, long-term benefit still remains to be established.15

 The continued need for high-quality studies comparing efficacy and validating long-term benefit has been limited by the following:

-- Lack of research training among interventional physicians.
+- Limited research training and funding among interventional pain institutions and physicians.15

 - Lack of consensus regarding study methodology.

-- The difficult nature of subject recruitment for placebo controlled pain studies.7
+- The difficult nature of subject recruitment for placebo-controlled pain studies.15

-- Helm S, Deer T, Manchikanti L, et al. Effectiveness of thermal annular procedures in treating discogenic low back pain.
+- Helm Ii S, Simopoulos TT, Stojanovic M, Abdi S, El Terany MA.
+Effectiveness of thermal annular procedures in treating discogenic low back pain.
 Pain Physician.
-2012;15:E279-E304.
+2017;20(6):447-470.